 4. Lavender and Rosemary

-Lavender is also known for repelling ticks and fleas due to its strong oils, and may even drive away mice too.
+- Lavender is also known for repelling ticks, fleas, and many other pests due to its strong oils, and may even drive away mice too.

 Both of these plants like hot, dry conditions, which makes them great choices for gardens that experience intense summer heat or in Mediterranean climates such as California and Spain.